javango/webfaction-letsencrypt/README.md

 # webfaction-letsencrypt
+This script is originally from nik (https://community.webfaction.com/users/7628/nik) posted at https://community.webfaction.com/questions/19988/using-letsencrypt/20510 attempting to automate a couple of steps.

 Fully Automated Let's Encrypt integration for WebFaction

 Work In Progress for a fully automated solution to get Let's Encrypt setup for Web Faction.